dropwizard/dropwizard/docs/source/manual/core.rst

     You can override configuration settings in maps like this:

     ``java -Ddw.database.properties.hibernate.hbm2ddl.auto=none server my-config.json``

+    If you need to use the '.' character in one of the values, you can escape it by using '\\.' instead.

     You can also override a configuration setting that is an array of strings by using the ',' character as an array element separator.
 For example, to override a configuration setting myapp.myserver.hosts